-Clear toy candy, or “Dierich Orde Glass” (as its Pennsylvania-German origins would have it), is a holiday tradition that dates to the 18th century when lucky children thrilled to receive them.
+Clear toy candy, or “Dierich Orde Glass” (as its Pennsylvania-German origins would have it), is a holiday tradition that dates to the 18th century.

 I had the great opportunity to visit the candy workshop in an 1860s building where these marvels are created in vintage molds, on vintage equipment, and finished with delicate, loving, individual care and attention to each sweet detail.

 Brothers Eric and Ryan Berley, the taste-makers behind fabulous step-back-in-time Franklin Fountain in Old City Philadelphia (116 Market Street between Front and Second at the corner of Letitia), purchased more than 250 molds that have been turning out these lovely treats since 1897 at the former Young’s Candies on Girard Avenue.
 Since then, they have perfected the craft of making the traditional candy confections.